jojinwook/my-website/_pages/about.md

 Welcome to Chehun's page 🚗
 -----

 Hi!
 I am Chehun Han.
-I am studying **AI** at EWHA Womans University.
-I am ❤️ interested in **3D Vision, 🚘Autonomous Driving🚘, and Computer Vision**.
+I am studying AI at EWHA Womans University.
+I am ❤️ interested in 3D Reconstruction and 🚘Autonomous Driving🚘.

-My interest in 3D Vision started when I worked on optimizing 3D Gaussian Splatting (3DGS) for efficient deep learning architectures.
+My interest in 3D Reconstruction started when I worked on optimizing 3D Gaussian Splatting (3DGS) for efficient deep learning architectures.
 During my autonomous driving project, I developed an **end-to-end self-driving system** that integrated **object detection, lane detection, depth estimation, planning, and control.** Seeing the vehicle respond and move on its own was an exciting experience that deepened my passion for this field.

 I've also worked on projects related to audio deep learning, and data science.
 All of these projects were conducted as part of <a href="https://deepdaiv.oopy.io/" style="color: #264a8e; text-decoration: none;">**deepdaiv**</a>, an AI project team.
-I'm always eager to explore new challenges in AI!

 <br>

 Experiences